shineprincess/shineprincess/README.md

 - 😌 I am Currently Learning ...
 ReactJs Pretties : ( 😋
 - ⚡ I am looking to Collaborate on ...
 ReactJs
 - 🌸 I am looking for help with ...
 Java
-- 👸 I am still studying 📘✏️ in Final Year
+- 👸 BE in IT 📘✏️
 - 🍝 I love Noodles 😋😋
 - ❗❗  Pronouns : ...
 She / Her
 - 📫 How to reach me: shineprincess456@gmail.com
 - ❤️ Fun Fact ...
-I love to make Reels
+I adore watching Netflix

 ***This list is continuously updated.*** - You can take and watch it 😌.